I’m always pleased when I learn a new word. Today’s welcome addition to my brain pipes is “arborsculpture.”

 Arborsculpture is also referred to as ‘tree shaping’ and ‘pooktre’ among other monikers.
 Although arborsculpture is mostly for aesthetic reasons nowadays, in some parts of India they’ve been making bridges from tree roots for centuries.
 The tree roots are trained over a number of years to cross the water and take root on the other side.
-The longest are 100 feet long, and because they are alive and regenerate under their own steam they can be functional for hundreds of years.
+The longest examples stretch over a distance of 100 feet, and, because they are alive and regenerate under their own steam, they can be functional for hundreds of years.

 But how are they doing this magic?
 Here’s just some of the methods used:

 This is the proper name for the root bridges above.
 Roots are grown above ground rather than below, sprayed with water and nutrients and remain flexible for longer than they would in the ground so that they can be manipulated.

 This is done on trees a couple of metres tall.
 You slowly bend the trees and keep them in unnatural positions until they start growing that way of their own accord.

 This is similar to instant tree shaping but is started on very young saplings so the process is much, much longer.

 As it sounds, you take a bit of one tree and graft it onto another.
 This is called inosculation (new word #2) and not all trees are capable of this.

 The first company to create furniture using arborsculpture has recently been founded by a fella called Gavin Munro.
 The company is called Full Grown and they sell chairs and lamps that have been lovingly crafted by mother nature’s very own fingers.

 The shaping and grafting takes intense patience, but patience is nothing new to Gavin Munro.
 As a child he had many operations to help straighten his spine.
 Reflecting on those times now, Gavin realises that he himself has been sculpted over similar timescales to his chairs.